SROP Soccer

 3. Field Lining: The team specified on the schedule is responsible for lining the field.

-10. Request for Substitute / Replacement: A substitute player during the regular season is entitled to be eligible for a minimum of two games.
-The League will attempt to provide a substitute (temporarily fills the spot of the player requesting substitution) or replacement (permanently fills the spot of the player being replaced) player as requested.
-Requests submitted 48 hours or more before the players match will be given priority; requests of 24 hours or less shall be done on a best efforts basis.
-Subs requested after the final game of the regular season will be allowed with a player of an equivalent rating or lower (but in the case of an A-rated player, subbing player cannot be higher rated than the player requesting a sub) and the two-game minimum is waived.
+10. Request for Substitute / Replacement: A substitute player is entitled to be eligible for a minimum of one game.
+Multi-game substitutions are at the discretion of the commissioner and sub coordinator in consultation with the managers.
+The league will attempt to provide a substitute (temporarily fills the spot of the player requesting substitution) or replacement (permanently fills the spot of the player being replaced) player as requested.
+However, replacement players are only allowed with two or more regular season and/or seeding games remaining.
+Requests submitted 48 hours or more before the player’s match will be given priority.
+Requests of 24 hours or less will be done on a best-efforts basis.
+Subs requested after the final game of the regular season will be allowed with a player of an equivalent rating or lower.
 Any player who is replaced on a team is not eligible to return as a substitute or replacement for the remainder of that season.
-A subbing player who confirms but does not show for the match will receive one warning; upon the second occurrence, the sub will be removed from the Sub List.
+A subbing player who confirms but does not show for the match will receive one warning; upon the second occurrence, the sub will be removed from the sub list with no refund provided.

 Rules of the Game

 2. Slide Tackling: No slide tackling allowed (goalies excluded inside their own penalty box).
 This is any playing or attempting to play while not on one’s feet when other players are within playing distance.
 This is considered dangerous play.
 A deliberate slide tackle will earn an immediate yellow card.
+Playing the ball from one knee or when another player is not within playing distance is not considered a slide tackle.

 3. Equipment: